darlal/obsidian-switcher-plus/README.md

 View, filter, and navigate to any symbol (Headings, Hashtags, Links, Embedding) in a file directly from the Quick Switcher.

-**For the currently open and focused pane:** symbols can be viewed directly by using the `Open in Symbol Mode` global hotkey (see below).
+### For the currently open and focused pane:

+Symbols can be viewed directly by using the `Open in Symbol Mode` global hotkey (see below).

+### Embedded Symbol search (for any other file, open or not):

-**For any other file (open or not):** symbols can be viewed by opening Quick Switcher++, typing some characters to filter and/or using the arrow keys to select (highlight) the file of interest.
+Symbols can be viewed by opening Quick Switcher++, typing some characters to filter and/or using the arrow keys to select (highlight) the file of interest.
 Then, once the file of interest is selected/highlighted, type the `@` (default) character to view the symbols for the file of interest.

 ![symbol outline preview](https://raw.githubusercontent.com/darlal/obsidian-switcher-plus/master/demo/symbol-outline.png)